Cactoidal/GodotEthersV3/DOCUMENTATION.md

               )
 ```

-`message` is a PACKED BYTE ARRAY containing some arbitrary data.
+`message` can be a PACKED BYTE ARRAY containing some arbitrary data, or it can be a calldata STRING.

 `signature` is another PACKED BYTE ARRAY, ostensibly produced by signing the `message`.